tymyrddin/purple/source/docs/knowledge-transfer/manuals.md

 # Moving beyond manuals that nobody reads

-An [incident response](../purple/incident-response/index.rst) plan that lives in a dusty 50-page PDF is not a plan.
-It's a liability.
+An [incident response](../incident-response/index.rst) plan that lives in a dusty 50-page PDF is not a plan.
+It is a liability.
 Manuals only matter if they can be used in moments of stress, distraction, and partial information.
 The aim is to move from comprehensive to comprehensible so that, when something breaks, people reach instinctively for the right aid.

-The test is simple: can someone who's never seen it before use it successfully at 3am?
+The test is simple: can someone who's never seen it before use it successfully at 3:00?
 If not, it's documentation theatre, not operational guidance.

 ## What types of manuals will actually be read?

 Readable manuals behave like tools.
 They're designed for exactly one moment of need, not for theoretical completeness.

-### The "flashlight in a blackout"
+### The "torch in a blackout"

 A single page covering the first fifteen minutes of a suspected breach.
 It answers two questions: whom do I call, and what do I do right now.